ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-12-08-managing-the-software-development-budget.md

 <div class="wp-caption aligncenter" id="attachment_1401" style="width: 596px">[![Good project workflow minimize the cost](/static/img/2015/12/traffic.jpg)](/static/img/2015/12/traffic.jpg)Good project workflow is similar to the car traffic that is regulated very well

-</div><span style="color: #999999;">FreeImages.com/ephe drin</span>
+</div>FreeImages.com/ephe drin

-There are a number of methodologies of the project development from the ‘Waterfall’ to the Extreme Programming.
+There are a number of methodologies of the project development from the 'Waterfall' to the Extreme Programming.
 One of the most important characteristics of the up-to-date methodologies is iterativity.
 It allows to have a working products after the end of each iteration.
 The end of each iteration can be used as a checkpoint for controlling of the budget and planning of it for the future.

 #### How to get the project done in the bounds of the budget?